LearnSocial Media / VoIP

 Threats

-• !Regulatory pressure on encryption/safety
+• !Regulatory pressure on encryption and child-safety in private spaces

 L